Multiple collapsed cupolas in church ruins of Antigua

 Every few minutes, we would see the jet of volcanic ash into the sky and then hear the delayed BOOM.
 For over half an hour, we sat there mesmerized, cheering every time the eruption occurred.

-After a 1 hour break, you will have the option of embarking on a 3-4-hour hike up Volcano Fuego to get up close and personal with the eruptions.
+After a 1 hour break, you will have the option of embarking on a 4-5 hour round-trip hike up Volcano Fuego to get up close and personal with the eruptions.
 This is totally optional and costs an extra 200Q.
 From there, you will be about 150m away from the volcanic crater where you can enjoy the sunset.

 Sunset on Volcano Fuego